kimdoanh89/CKA-exercises/05_scheduling.md

 </details>

-### Save the deployment to yaml file and add the memory limits of 4Gi and memory requests of 2500Mi
+### Save the deployment to yaml file
+- Add the memory limits of 4Gi and memory requests of 2500Mi
 <details><summary>show</summary>
 <p>